jordanknapp00/Smash-Character-Picker/README.md

 A program that generates a random matchup for *Super Smash Bros.* using a tier list.
 For those of us who can never decide what character to play, but are unsatisfied with Smash's built-in random option.
 It always seems to generate totally unfair matchups.
 To solve this problem, I created this program.
 It loads a tier list from a `.txt` file and generates a matchup that can be considered fair by the rules of that tier list.
 There are various systems included to generate novel matchups throughout a session.
 There is also a built-in stat-tracking system, allowing you to track the winrates of players and fighters.

 This version of the program (v12) sees a more or less total rewrite of the program.
 I'm actually taking some advantage of object-oriented programming now!
-Only took about 4 years of this program existing.
+This software has been around since 2019, and I believe it continues to get better over time.

 ## General Usage